 - If there are a few stubborn bits of butter, you can gently heat the sides of the bowl with a kitchen torch and it will melt those remaining pieces.
 Don’t do it too much or for too long in one spot, or the other butter will melt and you can’t come back from that.

 - If you add your butter when your meringue is too warm, and you now have a soup, don’t stress!
 Let the butter work in completely (or it will solidify in the fridge and you’ll then have a chunky buttercream) and then pop the whole bowl and attachment in the refrigerator for about 20-30 minutes.
 Continue the mixing process.
 The NUMBER ONE RULE is be patient!

-- Once your buttercream comes together, add the caramel sauce at room temperature, switch back to the whisk and beat it up until it is light and fluffy!
+- Once your buttercream comes together, add the caramel sauce and vanilla extract, switch back to the whisk and beat it up until it is light and fluffy!